 Cons: Takes longer to prep & juice, longer to clean, not optimal for juicing citrus, higher price tag, larger & heavier machine.

 Citrus Juicers/ Press

 A citrus press is something I recommend looking into if you are big on fresh OJ.
 Fruit & veggie juicers obviously take a lot longer to use.
-But if you are looking to make more than just a few ounces of citrus juice on a regular basis than I recommend you investing in an electrical citrus juicer or citrus press.
+But if you are looking to make more than just a few ounces of citrus juice on a regular basis, then I recommend you invest in an electrical citrus juicer or citrus press.

-Electric citrus juicers have a vertical, ribbed reamer which fits onto a shaft attached to the motor in the base.
-When you apply pressure by pushing the half cut citrus down, the motor kicks on, turning the reamer.
+Electric citrus juicers have a vertical, ribbed reamer that fits onto a shaft attached to the motor in the base.
+When you apply pressure by pushing the half-cut citrus down, the motor kicks on, turning the reamer.
 Many models also have an auto-reverse function.

 Pros: Easy to assemble and clean, reasonably priced, juices fast, time saver, quiet.

 Now, many people do report feeling great and experiencing drastic weight loss when starting to incorporate more juices and smoothies into their daily life.
 For many, this is what leads them to juice, to begin with, but it’s important to understand why this is.
 Fresh fruits and vegetables are naturally low in calories and have a high concentration of nutrients, which binds to toxins and helps carry them out of the body.
 After the body releases enough toxins, it can easily let go of fat cells that your body created to store all the toxins as a way to protect delicate tissues and organs.

 You’ll be able to get more nutrition than you ever have all while consuming far fewer calories.
 Yes, you can burn those calories through exercise, but most of the excess weight is unusable toxins and waste that your body is storing and can easily be eliminated through the bowels.
 Yes, that’s right you can poop your way to a smaller waist.